 The art is terrible and distracting from whatever readability might be found in the story.
 The last few pages in particular look extremely rushed, like the artist finally just said F@#K it.

-As a fan of Star Trek: The Next Generation, the only conclusion I can come to for this steaming pile of crap is that I would have been better off not reading it at all.
+As a fan of Star Trek: The Next Generation, the only conclusion I can come to for this steaming pile of is that I would have been better off not reading it at all.
 It spits in the face of those who love Star Trek.
 It's poorly-written, fails to capture the voice or personalities of the characters, and the art is bad to the point of distraction.

 Where the first half of The Modala Imperative (featuring the original Enterprise crew) at least made an ATTEMPT to be good, and halfway succeeded with decent writing, this half just seems like a lazy, sloppy, cash grab meant to hook fans of Star Trek: The Next Generation while it was still a hot show on T.V.

 Like most comic collectors, I cringe when thinking of just throwing away a comic book.
 This series is the FIRST time I've ever felt like tossing a perfectly good comic in the trash can.
 It's that bad.
 Unless you are an obsessive Star Trek completionist, stay away.

 I feel the need to rinse the bad taste out of my mouth with some nice, minty Star Wars.

 Dark Horse's 6 issue Star Wars: Dark Empire II mini.